shapeoko/Docs/content/electronics.md

 ###Go For a Spin###

 Z-Axis --- (Counterclockwise) Note that when testing, the Z-axis should turn for a longer duration than the other axes since the screw requires more revolutions to move a given distance than the belts used on the X- and Y-axes.
 With the standard drive (M8 on Z, 20-tooth GT2 on X and Y), for the same distance travelled, the Z motor turns 8 times more than the X and Y motors.
+Positive moves are up, negative are down.

 ###Another Spin###

 X-Axis --- (Counterclockwise) the X- and Y-axis should move for the same duration for a given degree of movement.
+Positive moves will be to the right, negative towards the left.

 ###And a Final Spin###

 Y-Axis --- (Both Clockwise and Counterclockwise) make certain that the two motors for the Y-axis are rotating in opposite directions --- the one which is for the right side of the gantry should turn clockwise, the one for the left should turn counter-clockwise.
+Positive moves will be away from the front of the machine, negative moves towards the front.

 ---